 This paper constructs an experimental measure of capital services which should in theory better account for productive capital input than a simple measure of the net capital stock.
 It is shown that there is additional information in the standard published data on capital that can be used for this purpose.
 The experimental measure of capital services is based on the assumption that the officially published data on the net stock of capital assets at replacement cost reflect well the productive capacity of the existing capital.
 In order to calculate the growth of capital services in each year, the growth rate of the productive stock of each group of capital assets is assigned a weight that reflects the user cost of those assets, i.e. rentals.
 Two versions of a measure of capital services have been computed, one based on a breakdown by type of asset and the other based on a breakdown by industry.
-While the measure based on the asset breakdown is theoretically preferred, both measures indicate that the standard measure of the net capital stock, when used as an input into the production function, can underestimate the contribution of capital input to production when fast growth of highly productive (and usually short-lived) capital assets occurs, which can result in overestimation of multi-factor productivity in a growth accounting exercise.
+While the measure based on the asset breakdown is theoretically preferred, both measures indicate that the standard measure of the net capital stock, when used as an input into the production function, can underestimate the contribution of capital assets occurs, which can result in overestimation of multi-factor productivity in a growth accounting exercise.